kean/Nuke/README.md

 ### Memory Cache

 The processed images are stored in a fast in-memory cache (`ImageCache`).
-It uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm and has a limit of ~20% of available RAM. `ImageCache` automatically evicts images on memory warnings and removes a portion of its contents when the application enters background.
+It uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm and has a limit of ~20% of available RAM. `ImageCache` automatically evicts images on memory warnings and removes a portion of its contents when the application enters background mode.

 ### Deduplication